 4. Be a Specialist, Not a Generalist

 Don’t attempt to solve everything.
 Banks and financial firms believe in competition and like to be treated special.
-High-precision industries like banking have an extremely low appetite for failure and favor specialists than generalists.
+High-precision industries like banking have an extremely low appetite for failure and favor specialists over generalists.
 They are less likely to entertain you if you take a generalized approach.

-SalesIntel lets you study the technographic and firmographic data of your prospects so that you can approach them like a specialist by including the information in your sales pitch to keep the communication engage and interesting for your prospects.
+SalesIntel lets you study the technographic and firmographic data of your prospects so that you can approach them like a specialist by including the information in your sales pitch to keep the communication engaging and interesting for your prospects.

 5. Learn To Please Everyone

 Sometimes selling to the banks is a cross-department, cross-discipline affair.
 You need to make sure that the influencers (end-users) are convinced about the need for your FinTech product or solution.